leios/space-junk/src/content/scribblings.md

 "Wait. *You're* Lars?
 Holy cow. *The* Lars Nemo?"
 1. I've read all your papers -- "what papers?"
 2. From what I hear, you are literally the heart of the Nemo project.

+# signing off
+Last letter to Jeb: See you soon.